Codecademy/docs/content/general/concepts/routing/routing.md

   - 'paths/computer-science'
 ---

-When one device communicates to another across a network, such as a PC communicating to a printer across a LAN, or a phone's web browser communicating to a web server over the Internet, there are generally multiple ways the signals, called packets, can travel from the source to the destination.
-The process of deciding what path packets travel across a network is called routing.
-The process of routing is executed by devices called routers that live on the network where there are junctions (nodes) between these various paths.
+Routing is the process of deciding what paths communication signals may take across one or more networks.
+This process is used in many scenarios related to computer networking, including:

+- A PC communicating with a printer across a Local Area Network, or LAN.
+- A phone's web browser communicating with a web server over the internet.

+Through routing, these communication signals, called packets, can take multiple paths from the source to the destination.

 A router can be physical piece of hardware, or it can be software based.
 Software-based routers tend to be more limited in functionality.